bigbluebutton/bbb-install/README.md

 # bbb-install

-To help you setup a BigBlueButton server quickly, `bbb-install.sh` is a shell script that automates the [step-by-step instructions](http://docs.bigbluebutton.org/2.2/install.html) for installing and conifuring up a BigBlueButton 2.2 server.

-With only a few parameters, `bbb-install.sh` can have your BigBlueButton server set up and ready for use in 30 minutes (depending on your server's internet speed to download and install packages).
+To help you setup a BigBlueButton server, `bbb-install.sh` is a shell script that automates the [step-by-step instructions](http://docs.bigbluebutton.org/2.2/install.html) for installing and conifuring up a BigBlueButton 2.2 server.
+In many cases, `bbb-install.sh` can fully install and configure your BigBlueButton server ready for use in 30 under minutes (depending on your server's internet speed to download and install packages).

-For example, given an Ubuntu 16.04 64-bit server with a public IP address, the hostname `bbb.example.com` that resolves to the public IP address, an e-mail address `info@example.com` (this is not a real e-mail address, but we'll use it for this example), you can install the latest build of BigBlueButton 2.2 by logging into your server via SSH and running the following command as root.
+For example, to install the latest build of BigBlueButton 2.2 on an new Ubuntu 16.04 64-bit server with a public IP address, hostname (such as `bbb.example.com`) that resolves to the public IP address, and an e-mail address (such as `info@example.com`), log into your new server via SSH and run the following command as root.

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -w -v xenial-22 -s bbb.example.com -e info@example.com -a -w
 ~~~

-When you run this command it pulls down the latest version of `bbb-install.sh`, sends it to the BASH shell interpreter, and passes the parameters
+This command pulls down the latest version of `bbb-install.sh`, sends it to the BASH shell interpreter, and installs BigBlueButton using the parameters provided:

   * `-v xenial-22` installs the latest build of BigBlueButton 2.2.x,
-  * `-a` installs the API demos (this makes it easy to do a few quick tests on the server), and
+  * `-a` installs the API demos (this makes it easy to do a few quick tests on the server),
-  * `-w` installs the uncomplicated firewall (UFW) to restrict access to TCP/IP ports 22, 80, and 443, and UDP ports in range 16384-32768.
+  * `-w` installs the uncomplicated firewall (UFW) to restrict access to TCP/IP ports 22, 80, and 443, and UDP ports in range 16384-32768,
-  * `-s` sets the hostname to be `bbb.example.com`
+  * `-s` sets the server's hostname to be `bbb.example.com`, and
-  * `-e` provides an e-mail address for Let's Encrtyp to generate a SSL certificate
+  * `-e` provides an e-mail address for Let's Encrtyp to generate a valid SSL certificate for the host.

 Note: If your server is also behind an external firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the external firewall to forward [specific internet connections](#configuring-the-external-firewall) to the BigBlueButton server before you can launch the client.